Enraged-Rabbit-Community/ERCF_v2/README.md

 <table>
 <tr>
 <td>
-Before the MMU can unload a filament it must prepare the tip so that it can be cleanly loaded next time.
-This tip forming process is very difficult to tune and varies based on material type, temperature, hotend type and even weather!
+Before the MMU can unload a filament, the tip must be prepared so that it can be cleanly loaded next time.
+This tip-forming process is very difficult to tune and varies based on material type, temperature, hotend type and even weather!
 Introducing Enraged Rabbit Filametrix (ERF) filament cutting system.
 This lightweight addition to your Stealthburner toolhead adds a cutting blade.
-When retracting the problematic tip of the filament is simply cut off for perfect tips and no jams.
+When retracting, the problematic tip of the filament is simply cut off for perfect tips and no jams.
 <p>

 ERF also supports an optional servo operated ganrtry activation pin so no print area is lost with this addition.
 ERF designs also include the recommended integrated toolhead sensor